Manushulu Mamathalu: Plot

 Zamindar Raja Rao dotes on his only daughter, Radha.
 He shelters a broken household in Godavari floods, consisting of Venu & his mother, Kanakamma.
-From childhood, Venu & Radha grew up in camaraderie, and she wishes to marry him.
+From childhood, Venu & Radha have grown up in camaraderie, and she wishes to marry him.
 Seshu, the debauched nephew of Raja Rao, harbours evil intentions to marry Radha, but his advances are denied, making him envious.
 Besides, Gopala Rao, the intimate insider of Raja Rao, is a chief engineer who resides with his daughter Indira and Bhaskar, his deceased sibling's son.
 On one occasion, Gopal Rao moves the bridal connection of Bhaskar & Radha.
-Then, Radha proposes Venu, but he cannot agree since his dream & ambition is to become an Engineer, and the wedlock hinders his goal.
+Then, Radha proposes to Venu, but he cannot agree since his dream & ambition is to become an engineer, and getting married hinders his goal.
 Ergo, Radha nuptials Bhaskar.
 At her hand & aid, Venu walks to Gopal Rao for higher studies, which frees up the room.
 Parallelly, Indira starts endearing & nearing him, but he tries to cut her off.

 Meanwhile, Bhaskar begins a construction business and acquires a prestigious Sagar Dam contract.
 Troublesome Seshu, who is waiting for a shot, clutches Bhaskar via his paramour Vani and hooks him on to vices.
 Plus, he swindles their totality by grabbing the authority.
 Accordingly, Radha goes into perceptual grief, which devastates her.
 Time passes, and Venu triumphs as a meritor and becomes the chief engineer at Sagar Dam.
 Consequently, he unearths Seshu's fraud of faulty construction and withholds their bills.
 Knowing it, Bhaskar accuses Venu of being faithless, and Radha heads to him.
 Whereat, he divulges the actuality, and she states him to be righteousness.
 However, Venu affirms Radha does hard.
 Simultaneously, Gopal Rao steps with Indira's proposal, which Venu accepts if he is ready to pay for the project repair.
 Nevertheless, Indira bestows the amount as a friend and states she does not want a forcible alliance.
 Here, Seshu ruses to blame the affair between Venu & Radha before Bhaskar when he smacks & expels him.
 Moreover, Vani makes Bhaskar perceive his slip and let him go.
 Forthwith, enraged Seshu avenges to blast the bridge, but Venu shields it, risking death.
 At last, Venu gets betrothed to Indira on Radha's word.
 Finally, the movie ends happily.